Jennifer Leigh

-Jennifer Leigh (born August 10, 1983 in Wilmington, Delaware) is an American professional poker player.
+Jennifer Leigh (born August 10, 1983, in Wilmington, Delaware) is an American professional poker player.

-Leigh built up from playing $5 SNG online poker tournaments to playing $100/$200 limit hold'em cash games.
+Leigh built up from playing $5 sit and go online poker tournaments to playing $100/$200 limit hold'em cash games.
 She also cashed in the $1,000 limit hold'em event of the World Championship of Online Poker.

 Leigh's nickname "Jennicide" was her alias on hacking bulletin boards when she was younger.
 She was at one time involved in beige boxing.
 (Leigh has described herself as a nerd, with knowledge of Linux and C# programming.)